MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-Your-Functional-Level-Upgrade.md

 - Windows native-mode environment to Windows Server 2012, Windows Server 2016.
 Windows Server 2019, Windows Server 2022 or Windows Server 2025 (Preview)

-- Windows Server forest to Windows Server 2012, Windows Server 2016.
-Windows Server 2019, Windows Server 2022 or Windows Server 2025 (Preview)
+- Windows Server forest to Windows Server 2012, Windows Server 2016, Windows Server 2019, Windows Server 2022, or Windows Server 2025 (Preview)

-## Upgrading functional levels in a native Windows 2000 Active Directory forest
+## Upgrading functional levels in a native Windows Active Directory forest

-In a Windows 2000 native environment that consists only of Windows 2000-based domain controllers, the functional levels are set by default to the following levels, and they remain at these levels until you raise them manually:
+In a Windows native environment that consists only of Windows-based domain controllers, the functional levels are set by default and they remain at thoselevels until you raise them manually.

 - Windows 2000 native domain functional level

 - Windows 2000 forest functional level

-To use all the forest-level and domain-level features in Windows Server 2008 or Windows Server 2008 R2, you have to upgrade this Windows 2000 environment to Windows Server 2008 or Windows Server 2008 R2.
+To use all the forest-level and domain-level features in Windows Server, you have to upgrade your Windows natuive environment to Windows Server 2016.
 You can perform this upgrade in either of the following ways:

-- Introduce newly installed Windows Server 2008 -based or Windows Server 2008 R2 -based domain controllers into the forest, and then retire all domain controllers running Windows 2000.
+- Introduce newly installed Windows Server 2016-based domain controllers into the forest, and then retire all domain controllers running your Windows native environment.

-- Perform an in-place upgrade of all existing domain controllers running Windows 2000 in the forest to domain controllers running Windows Server 2003.
-Then, perform an in-place upgrade of those domain controllers to Windows Server 2008 or Windows Server 2008 R2.
+- Perform an in-place upgrade of all existing domain controllers running Windows in the forest to domain controllers running Windows Server 2016.
+Then, perform an in-place upgrade of those domain controllers to Windows Server.
 For more information, see [Upgrading Active Directory Domains to Windows Server 2008 and Windows Server 2008 R2 AD DS Domains](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc731188(v=ws.10)).

     > [!IMPORTANT]
     > Windows Server 2008 R2 is an x64-based operating system.
 If your server is running an x64-based version of Windows Server 2003, you can successfully perform an in-place upgrade of this computer's operating system to Windows Server 2008 R2.
 If your server is running an x86-based version of Windows Server 2003, you cannot upgrade this computer to Windows Server 2008 R2.